-If you’re a jack or jill of all trades foil is one tool you can’t do without.
-Find out how to use it around the house, in the laundry room, in the garden, and in the great outdoors to solve common conundrums.
+If you’re a jack or jill of all trades, foil is one tool you can’t do without.
+Find out how to use aluminum foil around the house to solve common conundrums!

 Keep children from making a mess of their clothes or your house by wrapping the bottom of an ice-cream cone with a piece of aluminum foil before handing it to them.

 Speed your ironing

 When you iron clothing, a lot of the iron’s heat is sucked up by the board itself—requiring you to make several passes with the iron to remove wrinkles.
 To speed things up, put a piece of aluminum foil under your ironing board cover.
 This foil will reflect heat back through the clothing, smoothing the wrinkles more quickly.

 These organization tips from Marie Kondo will change your life in minutes!

 Put some bite in your mulch